-- Provide you with a Record Of Employment (ROE) that may allow you to claim income replacement from government programs.
+- Provide you with a Record Of Employment (ROE) that allows you to apply for income replacement from government programs.

 No Recall Date

-Your ROE may have indicated the recall date as “unknown“.
-At this stage, your employer has had several weeks to get the business in order for reopening; your employment status should be clear.
-Consequently, if your employer has continued to evade this issue, contact us for an assessment.
+Your ROE may have indicated a recall date as “unknown“.
+Your employer had several weeks to get the business in order for reopening.
+Consequently, your employment status should be clear.
+If your employer has continued to evade this issue, contact us for an assessment.
 You may require legal intervention.
 We normally interpret ambiguous recall dates as constructive dismissals.

 Extended Layoffs & ESA Amendments